seunggihong/on-cicd/README.md

 # CI/CD (On-premise)

-This repository is explain that building simple `CI/CD` on On-premise environment.
+This repository is explain that building simple `CI/CD` tools on On-premise environment.
 You need a Kubernetes cluster.
 If you don't have kubernetes cluster, you should setup cluster.

 ### **Pre infra**